puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/quests/conditional_statements.md

 Open the `accounts/manifests/init.pp` manifest in Vim.

-At the beginning of the `accounts` class definition, you'll include some conditional logic to set the `$groups` variable based on the value of the `$::operatingsystem` fact.
-In both cases, you'll add the user the new group made solely for that user, defined by the `$name` parameter.
-If the operating system is CentOS, you'll also add the user to the `wheel` group, and if the operating system is Debian you'll add the user to the `admin` group.
+At the beginning of the `accounts` class definition, you'll include conditional logic to set the `$groups` variable based on the value of the `$::operatingsystem` fact.
+If the operating system is CentOS, Puppet will add the user to the `wheel` group, and if the operating system is Debian.
+Puppet will ad the user to the `admin` group.

-So the beginning of your class definition should looks something like this:
+The beginning of your class definition will like this:

 {% highlight puppet %}
 class accounts ($name) {